StijnScheltinga/push_swap/README.md

 # push_swap
 push_swap is a project in the 42 network curriculum.
 The program takes a list of integers as input and sorts them using two stacks and a set of instructions.
 The goal is to sort the list with the minimum number of instructions possible.
-This project introduces the concepts of linked lists and sorting algorithms.

 ## run push_swap